Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Experiment I: Planning tasks in simulator

 \subsection{Spatial concept-based topometric semantic map}

-There were 11 spatial concepts and position distributions for each environment.
-Fifteen training data samples were provided for each location.
-The SLAM and speech recognition modules were inferred individually by splitting from the model, that is, the self-location $x_{1:E}$ and word sequence $S_{1:E}$ were input to the model as observations.
-The robot performs SLAM to generate an environment map using the {\it gmapping} package in the robot operating system (ROS).
-A word dictionary was provided in advance.
-We assumed that the speech recognition result was obtained accurately.
-Model parameters for the spatial concept were obtained via sampling from conditional distribution.
-We adopted the ideal learning results of spatial concepts, that is, the latent variables $C_{t}$ and $i_{t}$ were accurately obtained.
-Figure~\ref{fig:learning_sim} shows the example of the spatial concepts.
+There were 11 spatial concepts and position distributions for each environment (See Fig.~\ref{fig:learning_sim} bottom and Appendix~\ref{apdx:exp1:env}).
+Fifteen utterances were provided by the user for each place as training data.
+The SLAM and speech recognition modules were inferred individually by splitting from the model; i.e., the self-location $x_{1:E}$ and word sequence $S_{1:E}$ were inputted into the model as observations.
+An environment map was generated by the {\tt gmapping} package, which implements grid-based FastSLAM 2.0~\citep{gridbasedfastslam2007}, in the robot operating system (ROS).
+In this experiment, a word dictionary was prepared in advance for the vocabulary to be used, considering the focus was on evaluating path planning.
+In addition, we assumed that the speech recognition result was obtained accurately.
+Model parameters for the spatial concept were obtained via sampling from conditional distribution, i.e., Eq.~(\ref{eq:spco_gibbs}).
+We adopted the ideal learning results of spatial concepts and the latent variables $C_{t}$ and $i_{t}$ were accurately obtained.
+Figure~\ref{fig:learning_sim} presents two examples of the overhead views of the home environments built on the simulator and the spatial concepts (i.e., the position distributions and their connections) in the environmental maps.